buptsseGJ/VulSeeker/README.md

 It's a semantic learning based vulnerability search tool for cross-platform binary.
 Given a vulnerability function `f`, VulSeeker can identify whether a binary program contains the same vulnerability as `f`.
 Currently, it support six architectures, such as X86, X64, ARM32, ARM64, MIPS32, MIPS64.
 If you meet any problems, please feel free to email me at gaojian094@gmail.com.

-`Note: Currently, this repository contians the executable files and partial source code of VulSeeker.
+`Note: Currently, this repository contains the executable files and partial source code of VulSeeker.
 After we have the source code ready, we will open all of them in a few days.
 We will remove duplicate files and provide clearer documentation later.
 Thank you for your understanding.`

 ## Prerequisites
 To use VulSeeker, we need the following tools installed